Understanding Supplemental Security Income (SSI)

 Why are these numbers significant?
 When you draft an estate plan, these numbers are of vital importance.
 Parents worked to obtain SSI for their children because they wanted a degree of comfort knowing their children have a means of generating income.

-Because their assets and income have to fall below a specific threshold, you can disrupt that—inadvertently—by leaving a special needs adult something of significant value, such as a home.
+Because their assets and income must fall below a specific threshold, you can inadvertently disrupt that by leaving a special needs adult something of significant value, such as a home.

-At the Matus Law Group, we want to help you draft an estate plan that not only provides for the special needs person in your life.
-And we can work towards achieving this without disrupting vital benefits such as SSI.
-If you have further questions or would like to meet, contact us today to set up a consultation.
+At The Matus Law Group, our experienced New Jersey special needs trust attorney wants to help you draft an estate plan that not only provides for the special needs person in your life but also protects vital benefits such as SSI.
+We can work toward achieving this without disrupting those benefits.
+If you have further questions or would like to meet, contact us today at (732) 785-4453 to schedule a consultation.

 We look forward to discovering how we can assist you and your family.